-Alexios Liakos obtained his Diploma in Physics in 2006 from the National and Kapodistrian University of Athens.
+Alexios Liakos obtained his Degree in Physics in 2006 from the National and Kapodistrian University of Athens.
 In 2008 he obtained a M.Sc. in Astronomy, Astrophysics and Mechanics, and a Ph.D. in Observational Astrophysics in 2012 from the same University.
-In 2012 and 2013 he worked as Support Astronomer-Telescope Operator of the Aristarchos telescope at Helmos Observatory of the Institute for Astronomy, Astrophysics, Space Applications & Remote Sensing of the National Observatory of Athens (IAASARS-NOA).
-From early 2014 until September 2015 he worked as Postdoctoral Researcher at IAASARS-NOA for the “Aristarchos Wide Field Camera” (AWFC) research project (funded by EU grants/KRIPIS-PROTEAS action).
-He also participated in the “Manchester-Athens Wide Field Camera” (MAWFC) research project and supported the Aristarchos telescope (Instrumentation and observations).
-Since November 2015 he has been working as a Postdoctoral Researcher at IAASARS-NOA for the NELIOTA project (funded by ESA).
+In 2012 and 2013 he worked as Support Astronomer-Telescope Operator of the 2.3m Aristarchos telescope at Helmos Observatory of the Institute for Astronomy, Astrophysics, Space Applications & Remote Sensing of the National Observatory of Athens (IAASARS-NOA).
+From early 2014 until September 2015, he worked as Postdoctoral Researcher at IAASARS-NOA for the “Aristarchos Wide Field Camera” (AWFC) instrumentation project (funded by EU grants/KRIPIS-PROTEAS action) and at the same time he also participated in the “Manchester-Athens Wide Field Camera” (MAWFC) instrumentation project and supported the Aristarchos telescope (Instrumentation and observations).
+From November 2015 until August 2023, he worked as a Postdoctoral Researcher at IAASARS-NOA for the NELIOTA and CARMEN projects (funded by ESA) assigned with the duty of the systematic monitoring of the Moon for lunar impact flashes due to meteoroids/NEOs collisions using the 1.2m Kryoneri telescope.
+For the same period, he was participating in the upgrade and the maintenance of the Kryoneri Observatory.
+Since 2020, he has been member of the GR-SST team (GR-Kryoneri) in the framework of the EU-SST partnership, and member of the “Lunar Meteoroid Impact Observer” (LUMIO) space mission since July 2023.
+He has been working as an Associate Researcher (Researcher C) at IAASARS since October 2023.